effiemanyos/milestone-project-one/README.md

 ### **Introduction & Project Overview:**

-This project consists of a **static front-end website** built to help **Entrepreneurs, Tech Startups, Small Businesses, Non-Profits, Entry-Level Professionals, and Recent Graduates** achieve their professional goals by providing them with the right tools and network.
-Additionally, the main purpose of this project is to **build a strategic professional online presence, promote the owner's services, sell her online courses, build a community around those fields of interest, become an Irish thought leader, and build a solid personal branding resulting in a profitable business**.
+This project consists of a **static front-end website** built to help **Entrepreneurs, Tech Startups, Small Businesses, Non-Profits, Entry-Level Professionals, Recent Graduates** achieve their professional goals by providing them with the right tools.
+From a business perspective, this project is to **build a strategic professional online presence for the owner, promote and sell her services and online courses, build a community around the fields of interest, become an Irish thought leader, and build a solid personal branding resulting in a profitable business**.

 This project is the first milestone in obtaining a **[Full-Stack Web Development](https://codeinstitute.net/full-stack-software-development-diploma/) University-Rated Professional Diploma** from **[Code Institute](https://codeinstitute.net/)**.
 Only **HTML** and **CSS** were required for this project (**Bootstrap** was optional); however, other technologies were slightly used to improve the overall quality and user experience.